 If you're not sure how to strike a balance between cost and quality, check out our breakdown of laptop budget ranges and determine your range based on the types of employees you have:

-- $600 to $900: Most professional business users' needs can be met in the $600 to $999 price range.
-Users should have no trouble getting the memory and storage they need as well as a processor that's powerful enough for business multitasking at this level.
+$600 to $900: Most professional business users' needs can be met in the $600 to $999 price range.
+Users should have no trouble getting the memory and storage they need as well as a powerful enough processor for business multitasking at this level.
 Work laptops in this category often feature business-class security features, such as fingerprint scanners, and they tend to have good battery life, comfortable keyboards and nice displays.

-- $1,000 and up: For $1,000 or more, you can get a laptop that's much more powerful or more portable than those in the cheaper price brackets.
-Premium ultraportable models, such as Dell's XPS 13, for example, offer fast performance in an extremely sleek package.
-Bulky, powerful workstations also fall into this category and can range from $1,500 to $3,000 or more.
+- $1,000 and up: For $1,000 or more, you can get a laptop that's much more powerful or portable than those in the cheaper price brackets.
+Premium ultraportable models, such as Dell's XPS 13, offer fast performance in an extremely sleek package.
+Bulky, powerful workstations also fall into this category and range from $1,500 to $3,000 or more.
 This is the best price range for your power users, like your dev team, design team and C-level execs who want to project a certain image.

-Step 2: Choose an operating system
+Step 2: Choose an operating system.

 Apple OS X

-Many creative pros still purchase laptops from Apple, but it's no longer considered the mandatory go-to brand, especially since recent MacBook Pros have featured less RAM than previous models and seem more focused on appealing to a mass audience rather than a niche.
+Many creative pros still purchase laptops from Apple, but it's no longer considered the go-to brand, especially since recent MacBook Pros have featured less RAM than previous models and seem more focused on appealing to a mass audience than a niche.

-Whether you opt for a machine running Apple OS X or not is primarily up to personal preference and how much you're comfortable spending.
+Whether you opt for a machine running Apple OS X or not is mainly up to personal preference and how much you're comfortable spending.
 The only real exception to this rule is if your business happens to use a software product that can only run on Mac.
-While this scenario is becoming increasingly less common, you should always ask IT about possible operating system/software compatibility issues before buying new laptops.
+While this scenario is becoming less common, you should always ask IT experts about possible operating system and software compatibility issues before buying new laptops.
 Some businesses also choose Apple OS machines for the image they project, and if you are in a field where looks matter and cultivating a luxe vibe is important to your clients, that may be a valid choice.

 Windows 10, the latest version of the operating system, comes with a handful of new features that can boost your productivity.
-Cortana, Microsoft's virtual assistant app, can perform all sorts of tasks, from scheduling appointments to checking the weather.
-Then there's Task View, which lets you set up multiple virtual desktops for easier multitasking.Credit: Google
+Cortana, Microsoft's virtual assistant, can perform all sorts of tasks, such as scheduling appointments and checking the weather.
+Then there's Task View, which lets you set up multiple virtual desktops for easier multitasking.

-Step 3: Choose a design
+Step 3: Choose a laptop design.

 The key to choosing the right laptop design is considering how you (and your team) work.
-Here are a few questions to ask yourself (or your employees) before you shop.Credit: Lenovo
+Here are a few questions to ask yourself (or your employees) before you shop.

 Do I want a hybrid laptop or a traditional laptop?

 Some hybrid laptops feature screens that detach completely from the keyboard, while others have hinges with a 180-degree range of motion, so you can fold the laptop inside out and use it as a tablet.
-Employees that travel a lot or currently switch back and forth between laptops (for typing) and a tablet (for stylus/touchscreen use) may be a good match for a hybrid design.
+Employees who travel a lot or currently switch back and forth between a laptop (for typing) and a tablet (for stylus and touchscreen use) may be a good match for a hybrid design.
 However, you should be aware that a 2-in-1 with high specs will be costlier than a standard hinge laptop with the same specs.